shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

      ![](Images/Teams7.png)

 12. Click on **Add**.

-Enter a name and description for the policy.
+13. Provide a name as **App restrictions** and description for the policy.

-13. Under **Microsoft apps** select **Allow specific apps and block all others**.
+14. Under **Microsoft apps** select **Allow specific apps and block all others**.
 You can also select other options based on your requirement.

      ![](Images/Teams8.png)

-14. Select **Allow apps**, search for the apps that you want to allow, and then click **Add**.
+15. Select **Allow apps**, search for the apps that you want to allow, and then click **Add**.

      ![](Images/img219.png)

-15. Similarly, repeat the above steps for **Third-party apps**, **Custom apps** as per required.
+16. Similarly, repeat the above steps for **Third-party apps** as per required.
 When done click **Save**.

      ![](Images/img220.png)

+     >**Note:** Ignore If you received any error while saving, Go back to the **Permission policies** page, you can see your newly created policy.

-16. To apply this policy to specific users select your newly created policy, click on **Manage users** from the dropdown select **Assign users** in the search bar search and select the users or groups to whom you intend to apply this policy.
+17. To apply this policy to specific users select your newly created policy, click on **Manage users** from the dropdown select **Assign users** in the search bar search and select the users or groups to whom you intend to apply this policy.
 Select **Apply**.

-17. This policy will enable users to access only the apps that you have allowed.
+18. This policy will enable users to access only the apps that you have allowed.

-18. To learn more about teams policies refer to https://docs.microsoft.com/en-us/microsoftteams/assign-policies.
+19. To learn more about teams policies refer to https://docs.microsoft.com/en-us/microsoftteams/assign-policies.

 ## Conclusion